Alaskan husky: Description

-The Alaskan husky is an incredibly athletic dog variety, and as a dog crossbreed, their appearance can vary markedly, although various lines have been bred for multiple generations and still breed very true to that line's type.
-Some Alaskan husky lines have very traditional husky spitz-like features with pointed ears and curled tails, while other lines more closely resemble their hound or gundog heritage with tipped or floppy ears, straight tails and tucked up sighthound-like loins.
+The Alaskan husky is a highly athletic dog variety, and as it is a crossbreed, its appearance can vary markedly, although various lines have been bred for multiple generations and still breed very true to their lines' types.
+Some Alaskan husky lines have characteristic spitz-like features, such as pointed ears and curled tails, while other lines more closely resemble their hound or gundog heritage with tipped or floppy ears, straight tails and tucked up sighthound-like loins.
 As they are not bred with conformation in mind, cosmetic features are not a consideration for breeding, and these features instead tend to follow the purpose of the dog's intended style of sled work.